-In Windows 8.1 type "dfrgui" on the Start screen.
-The typing activates the search function, and in the results that appear click or tap dfrgui.
+In Windows 8.1, type “defrag” on the Start screen.
+This activates the search function, and in the results that appear, click or tap “Defragment and optimize your drives.”

-If you use Defragment and Optimize Drives frequently, the convenient places where you can pin it for quick access are the taskbar, the Start Menu (in Windows 10 and Windows 7) or Start Screen (in Windows 8.1).
+If you use Defragment and Optimize Drives to improve disk fragmentation frequently, the convenient places you can pin it for quick access are the taskbar, the Start Menu (in Windows 10 and Windows 7), or the Start Screen (in Windows 8.1).

 Find the Defragment and Optimize Drives shortcut in the Windows 10 Start Menu, as shown earlier.
 Then, right-click or tap and hold the Defragment and Optimize Drives shortcut.
-In the menu that opens, choose to "Pin to Start” or go to More and choose "Pin to taskbar.”
+In the menu that opens, choose “Pin to Start” or go to More and select “Pin to taskbar.”

-In Windows 7, open the Start Menu, click All programs and open the System Tools folder, and right-click the Disk Defragmenter shortcut.
-In the menu that appears choose between “Pin to Start Menu” and “Pin to Taskbar.”
+In Windows 7, open the Start Menu, click All programs, open the System Tools folder, and right-click the Disk Defragmenter shortcut.
+On the menu that appears, choose between “Pin to Start Menu” and “Pin to Taskbar.”

-Open File Explorer in Windows 10 or Windows 8.1 or Windows Explorer in Windows 7 and select the drive that you want to defragment.
-Right-click or tap and hold on its name.
+Open File Explorer in Windows 10 or Windows 8.1 or Windows Explorer in Windows 7 and select the drive you want to defragment.
+To do that, go to This PC or Computer, and right-click or tap and hold on the drive’s name.
 In the context menu, select Properties.